nyorain/vil/docs/features.md

 	- some edge cases with update_unused_while_pending are not properly tested yet, might need some changes.
 - VK_KHR_timeline_semaphore
+	- has some tricky edge cases (especially when application is really making use of out-of-order submission chaining), not yet tested a lot.

 missing:
 - extensions extending render passes (e.g. VK_KHR_depth_stencil_resolve)